Description

 We present an original 1932 C.F.
-Martin OM-18 in Shadetop from the Golden Era.
+Martin OM-18 in its original Shadetop finish.
 Made in Nazareth, Pennsylvania.

-Overall, this flat-top C.F.
-Martin is in exceptional condition for its age.
-It has nicks, dings and other typical cosmetic play wear around the body and the neck.
-Well loved and played over the decades.
+Overall, this pre-War Martin flat-top is in exceptional condition for its age.
+It shows honest playwear with nicks, dings, and typical cosmetic wear on the body and neck— evidence of a lifetime of music and care.

 - Saddle: TJ Thompson replacement saddle during neck reset.